prashant-kikani/prashant-kikani.github.io/_posts/2024-10-3-insignificance.markdown

 ### **4. Embracing the Smallness**

 Here's where the beauty of our insignificance comes into play.
-Once you accept that your life won't matter much in the grand scheme of things, you're free to focus on what truly does matter: the small, everyday moments that make up your personal universe.
+Once you accept that your life won't matter much in the grand scheme of things, you're <a href="https://prashantkikani.com/blog/freedom" target="_blank">free</a> to focus on what truly does matter: the small, everyday moments that make up your personal universe.

 The time you spend with your family and friends, the laughter you share, the love you give and receive—these are the things that matter, not because they'll be remembered for centuries, but because they make your brief time on Earth more meaningful.

 Our professional lives, our jobs, our careers—these are tools, not destinations.
-They help us support our loved ones financially, but they aren't the endgame.
+They help us support our loved ones <a href="https://prashantkikani.com/blog/money" target="_blank">financially</a>, but they aren't the endgame.
 We often get caught up in the race for success, recognition, and achievement, forgetting that the real point of it all is to make life better for ourselves and those we care about.

 <br/>